onyxadm/KernowSoftwareFMX/README.md

 # KernowSoftwareFMX
-Kernow Software FMX Components for XE7, XE8 & XE10 Seattle.
+Kernow Software FMX Components for XE7 ..
+DX10.2 for Onyx Sistemas in 23/11/2018
+# All component credits are from authors and maintainers previously responsible.

 (May work with earlier versions but untested)